 This IBM® Redpaper™ publication is a comprehensive guide that covers the IBM Power System S821LC (8001-12C) server that uses the latest IBM POWER8® processor technology and supports the Linux operating system (OS).

 The Power S821LC server is designed to maximize data center floor space with its dense 1U server design, which helps to reduce infrastructure cost.
 The Power S821LC server delivers superior performance and exceptional throughput for data center and cloud workloads that require dense virtualization, open source database deployment, and high-performance computing applications.

 The Power S821LC server supports up to two processor sockets, offering 16-core 2.328 GHz (3.026 GHz turbo) or 20-core 2.095 GHz (2.827 GHz turbo) POWER8 configurations in a 19-inch rack-mount, 1U (EIA units) drawer configuration.
 All the cores are activated.

 The objective of this paper is to introduce the Power S821LC offering and its relevant functions, including:

-- 2 POWER8 processors in a 1U form factor
+- Two POWER8 processors in a 1U form factor

-- Leadership data throughput enabled by POWER8 multithreading with up to 4X more threads than x86 designs
+- Leadership data throughput that is enabled by POWER8 multithreading with up to 4X more threads than x86 designs

-- Acceleration of a broad range of workloads with GPUs and superior I/O bandwidth with CAPI
+- Acceleration of a broad range of workloads with GPUs and superior I/O bandwidth with Coherent Accelerator Processor Interface (CAPI)

 - Sales and marketing professionals